Moruga man found dead after home invasion

 In a statement, Daniel's father said three men armed with knives had entered his home Sunday morning and announced a hold-up.

-They ordered him to hand over money and jewelleryand took over $6,000, then then ran out of the house.
+They ordered him to hand over money and jewellery and took over $6,000 then ran out of the house.

 The next day Daniel's father went to his son's house and found him dead.

-An autopsy was expected to be done on Daniel’s body today at the Forensic Science Centre.
+An autopsy was expected to be done on Daniel’s body on Tuesday at the Forensic Science Centre.

 Homicide Region Three Police are investigating.